Theory of spin center sensing of diffusion

-{\it Fundamentals of electric noise at the diamond surface.---} Hydrogen termination generates an acceptor level; oxygen termination generates a donor level \cite{PhysRevB.73.085313,sussmann2009cvd,doi:10.1021/nl501927y,chou_gali_2017}; similar effects emerge from imperfections of crystal termination \cite{https://doi.org/10.1002/admi.201801449} along with spatial fluctuations of the surface potential~\cite{PhysRev.104.619,PhysRevA.61.063418}.
-Interaction of these levels with trapped charges in the nitrogen doped diamonds that host NV centers results in a creation of an effective surface 2D hole or electron gas~\cite{KAWARADA1996205,PhysRevLett.85.3472,PhysRevB.68.041304,sussmann2009cvd,surfacediamondreview,https://doi.org/10.1002/admi.201801449}.
-These charges do not distribute uniformly and move around due to the thermal fluctuations of the charge's position, collision between charges, capture and ionization by donors and acceptors, and others processes.
+{\it Fundamentals of electric noise at the diamond surface.---} Hydrogen or oxygen termination shift the surface potential for diamond differently\cite{PhysRevB.73.085313,sussmann2009cvd,doi:10.1021/nl501927y,chou_gali_2017}; similar effects emerge from imperfections of crystal termination \cite{https://doi.org/10.1002/admi.201801449} along with spatial fluctuations of the surface potential~\cite{PhysRev.104.619,PhysRevA.61.063418}.
+Interaction of these levels with trapped charges in the nitrogen-doped diamonds that host NV centers result in the creation of an effective surface two-dimensional (2D) hole or electron gas~\cite{KAWARADA1996205,PhysRevLett.85.3472,PhysRevB.68.041304,sussmann2009cvd,surfacediamondreview,https://doi.org/10.1002/admi.201801449}.
+These charges do not distribute uniformly and move around due to thermal fluctuations of the charge's position, collision between charges, capture and ionization by donors and acceptors, and other processes.
 Moreover, as the read-out and initialization of the sensing spin requires laser illumination, the light increases these fluctuations.
-Thus the fluctuation of charged particles and the local surface potential produce noise that is experienced by shallow spins, causing decoherence of the spin state.
+Thus the fluctuation of charged particles and the local surface potential produce noise that is experienced by shallow spins, causing decoherence {and relaxation} of the spin state.